 Each emotion we experience has a corresponding physical reaction – this is why we smile when we are happy, and why we frown when we are angry.
 However, these emotional responses don’t just affect the muscles in our face, they also have an affect on the muscles in the rest of our body.

 Ever notice when you are tense, you feel tight in your shoulders and neck?
 That’s a tension response to fear, and the opposite can be said when you are relaxed, just think about how you feel when you are in a massage or Reiki session.

 So, if you are feeling tight muscles in your body, take a look at your emotions.
 Stretching and foam rolling may provide some immediate relief, but for long term results, release your emotional tension to release muscular tension.

 6. A great pair of Lululemon crops go a long way.

 When I first started taking pilates, I wore baggy gym pants and t-shirts.
 I never worked out in form fitting clothing.
-As I mentioned, I was very self-conscios about wearing feminine clothing, even though I had a fit physique.
+As I mentioned, I was very self-conscious about wearing feminine clothing, even though I had a fit physique.

-Since the very nature of pilates is very detailed oriented, it helps to wear form fitting clothings so the istructor can see exactly what is going on a muscular level – wearing a baggy shirt covers you up, and thus you can’t really see what’s happening.
+Since the very nature of pilates is very detailed oriented, it helps to wear form fitting clothings so the instructor can see exactly what is going on a muscular level – wearing a baggy shirt covers you up, and thus you can’t really see what’s happening.